gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 0.784120
 ```

-The best model shows an AUC of 0.784120, which is a nice result in comparison to [some experiments published by Kaggle users](https://www.kaggle.com/gpreda/default-of-credit-card-clients-predictive-models).
+Our model shows an AUC of 0.784, which is a nice result in comparison to [some experiments published by Kaggle users](https://www.kaggle.com/gpreda/default-of-credit-card-clients-predictive-models).
 Let us now check the probability calibration.

 ```python
 # creating a dataframe of target and probabilities